Bad Luck and Trouble

 Bad Luck and Trouble is the eleventh book in the Jack Reacher series written by Lee Child.
 It was published in 2007, and written in the third person.

 The title is derived from the song lyrics by singer Albert King "Born Under a Bad Sign".

-The book was adapted into season two of the Reacher television series on Amazon Prime Video.

 Plot summary

 A man with broken legs, Calvin Franz, is thrown out of a corporate helicopter from 3,000 feet above the California desert.

-17 days later, Reacher is roaming Portland, Oregon.
+17 days later, Jack Reacher is roaming Portland, Oregon.
 Upon checking his bank account, Reacher finds $1,030 deposited by Frances Neagley, (Note: previously seen in Without Fail.) which Reacher recognizes as a call for urgent help needed.
 He meets up with Neagley in California and they discover the death of Calvin Franz, part of their old army unit.
 After getting no reply from anyone else, Neagley convinces Reacher to put the old unit back together.

 Reacher and Neagley visit Franz's widow, and find Franz's office looted.
 They find flash memory sticks in his business post-office box but cannot crack the password.
 More information on the other team members shows that Franz was unlikely to be the one who called for help.
 Reacher and Neagley go to former team member Tony Swan's workplace, defense contractor New Age, looking for information, but are sent away with basically nothing by the HR manager, Margaret Berenson.

 They meet David "Dave" O'Donnell at their hotel, who cracks the password to Franz's flash drives, finding a set of numbers which they conclude to be scores and the name "Azhari Mahmoud" with four aliases.
 The trio goes to Swan's home to investigate.
 Trapping a tail, they find out he is LA County Deputy Thomas Brant, but outside of his jurisdiction in Orange County, CA. The team ditches their rental car for a new one and runs into Karla Dixon.
 The team focuses on the three missing members; Manuel Orozco, Jorge Sanchez, and Tony Swan.

 Reacher is visited by Brant and his boss, Curtis Mauney, a Los Angeles County Sheriff's Department detective.
 Neagley gets a response regarding New Age from Diana Bond, a staffer for someone on the House Defense Committee, that Reacher's team distrusts, but they pressure her for confidential information on New Age and its military contracts.
 Mauney later contacts the team with information on Sanchez's death and Vegas police evidence on Adrian Mount with the three other aliases.
 An assassination attempt is made on Reacher's team, but they kill the assassin and take his car, which Reacher recalls from their LA hotel.